 “Ya do?
 I loves ya too, even if yer always mean ta me.”

 “Still comin’ ta visit.”

 “Okay, but don’t be so gay.”

 It felt so weird, getting off without touching myself – probably due to the buildup from a month of asexuality after the rape.
-Now I had to sneak up to my room without the embarrassment of having to explain the huge wet spot on the front of my jeans.
+Now I had to sneak up to my room without having to explain the huge wet spot on the front of my jeans.
 Thinking ahead, I dialed Flo, my go-to gal.
-She was pleased and made me promise to call every Sunday night.
+She was pleased.
+I promised to call every Sunday night.
 I told her that Hippie and Anna planned to drive to Iowa for Christmas.
 Maybe she and Edi could come.
 She sighed and reminded me that her parents still had her on virginity watch.